Top 8 UX Psychology Principles Every Appreneur Should Know

 1. Hick’s Law

-A classic example of cognitive overload is that of a TV remote, with just one click, you have a great many options and that can be a frustratingly overwhelming experience when it comes to making up your mind.
+A classic example to explain this concept is that of a TV remote.
+With just one click, you have a great many options and that can be frustratingly overwhelming when it comes to making up your mind.

-To provide a better user experience, provide a few crystal clear options that are minimalist but straightforward about their features.
+To ensure a better user experience, you should provide a few crystal clear options that are minimalist but straightforward about their features.

 But if you have to display all of the options, style them in a way that is easily digestible bits and prioritize recommended options.
 This is particularly helpful while creating options.